tristanic/isolde/isolde/docs/source/tutorials/alphafold/molecular_replacement/alphafold_mr.rst

 reflections.

 You'll probably want to re-contour the maps - after a big rearrangement like this the map sigma values can change quite substantially.
-Remember, *shift-scroll* to adjust the contour of a map, and *ctrl-scroll* to select the map to contour.
+Remember, *alt-scroll* to adjust the contour of a map, and *ctrl-scroll* to select the map to contour.
 I'd suggest setting the mFo-DFc map to +/- 3 sigma, the sharpened 2mFo-DFc map to 1.5 sigma, and the unsharpened 2mFo-DFc to 1 sigma (approximately - the exact values don't matter).